The following resources were developed to teach unmarried parents about VPAs, and all materials are free to view, download, and print.

 The Power of Two video is another resource to educate unmarried parents about paternity affidavits.
-Though there are other documents that also explain this importance, the video is another way for future and current parents to learn about and understand this important information.
+Though there are other documents that explain this importance, the video is another way for parents to learn about and understand this important information.

 Order Paternity Affidavits

-If you are in need of affidavit forms, submit an order form to the Bureau of Health Statistics.
+If you need affidavit forms, submit an order form to the Bureau of Health Statistics.
 If you need to order forms or information, call Birth Registration at: (515) 281-3266.

 To learn more about child support related topics, please visit Iowa Child Support Recovery Unit.